 Definition of Lockable Caster Wheels

-Lockable caster wheels, also known as locking casters or brake casters, are specialized wheels designed to provide both mobility and stability.
-Unlike traditional wheels, lockable caster wheels have mechanisms that allow users to immobilize them when necessary, preventing unwanted movement and ensuring safety.
+Lockable caster wheels, also known as locking casters or brake casters, are specialized lockable wheels for furniture designed to provide both mobility and stability.
+Unlike chair wheels with locks, lockable caster wheels have mechanisms that allow users to immobilize them when necessary, preventing unwanted movement and ensuring safety.

 Importance of Lockable Caster Wheels in Various Industries